MITLibraries/browsertrix-harvester/README.md

 ## Browsertrix Crawl Configuration

 A layered approach is used for configuring the browsertrix web crawl part of a harvest:
-1. defaults defined in `Crawler` class that initialize the base crawler command
+1. Defaults defined in `Crawler` class that initialize the base crawler command
-2. configuration YAML file read and applied by the crawler
+2. Configuration YAML file read and applied by the crawler
-3. runtime CLI arguments for this app that override a subset of defaults or YAML defined configurations
+3. Runtime CLI arguments for this app that override a subset of defaults or YAML defined configurations

 Ultimately, these combine to provide the crawler configurations defined here: https://github.com/webrecorder/browsertrix-crawler#crawling-configuration-options.